How to Get A Toddler to Sleep

 “She insisted that I sing ‘Twinkle’ to her about 10 gazillion times…again and again!” he said.
 “Sometimes she seems to be asleep and I’ll try to ease myself off her bed, but if I make any tiny sound, she’ll immediately grumble out a half-asleep demand, ‘Twinkle!!!’ and I know I’ll be stuck there for another 20 minutes, until she’s fast asleep.”

-To save Aaron’s sanity, I taught him a simple trick based on patience-stretching.
-For a week, I had Aaron do 3 things to prepare Emma for success:
+To save Aaron’s sanity, I taught him a simple trick based on patience-stretching to put his toddler to sleep fast.
+For a week, I had Aaron do 3 things to prepare Emma for sleep success:

 - Use rough, rumbly sound for all Emma’s naps and night sleep.
 About an hour before bedtime, he quietly played the rain on the roof track from a CD—and continued it until morning—increasing the sound—each night—until it was as loud as a shower.